 They are very good at analysing data and information as well as conducting thorough research.

-Using all of the above skills mentioned it enables analytical thinkers to be great problem solvers.
+Using all of the above skills mentioned enables analytical thinkers to be great problem solvers.

 Example analytical thinking interview questions

-When interviewing candidates, it’s important you include some analytical thinking interview questions.
+When interviewing candidates, you must include some analytical thinking interview questions.